 Say goodbye to time-intensive manual grading!
 By automating scoring, roles such as Instructors, training managers and technical trainers have more time to help learners develop skills, coach through skills gaps and improve training materials.
 This leads to a more adaptable, agile, tailored and robust skilling program.

 Who is using scored labs?

-Microsoft, AWS and CompTIA are examples of organizations that are incorporating performance scored labs into their certification exams and training programs.
-This move to performance testing (PBT) (formerly called performance-based testing) should not come as a surprise.
+Microsoft and CompTIA are examples of organizations that are incorporating performance-based scored labs into their certification exams and training programs.
+This move to Performance Testing (PBT) (formerly called performance-based testing) should not come as a surprise.